-What is the annual Farm Evaluation & why is it required?
+What is the Farm Evaluation & why is it required?

-The Farm Evaluation is one of the farm plans required by the Irrigated Lands Waste Discharge Requirements from all coalition members (growers).
+The Farm Evaluation is one of the farm plans required by the Irrigated Lands Regulatory Program.
 The Farm Evaluation is intended to be a list of farming practices being used on Central Valley irrigated cropland to protect surface and groundwater, and is a basic checklist for growers to evaluate their property.

 Four Main Areas of Interest: